Skip to main content

 Unless image fetched from remote source, no external data request is made.

 Often find yourself searching "What's my IP", just so you can check your VPN is still connected?
 This widget displays your public IP address, along with ISP name and approx location.
-Data can be fetched from either IpApi.co, IP-API.com or IpGeolocation.io.
+Data can be fetched from either IpApi.co, IP-API.com, IpGeolocation.io or IP2Location.io.

 All fields are optional.